tpasipanodya/exposed/docs/README.md

 }
 ```

-The latest release version is `0.2.1`.
+The latest release version is `0.2.1` and is available on JFrog at `https://tmpasipanodya.jfrog.io/artifactory/releases`.

 ## Examples